Mercury Comet: Second generation (1964–1965)

 The 1964 Comet was redesigned with a much more square shape, though it was still built on the same unibody as the 1963 model.
 Its basic lines were shared with the new Falcon, but the front grille used styling similar to that of the Lincoln Continental.
 Along with the redesign, the model designations were changed.
 The performance version was known as the Cyclone, replacing the previous S-22.
 Then in descending order of trim levels were the Caliente, 404, and 202, replacing the previous Custom and base models.
 The two-door station wagon bodystyle was discontinued.
 The top-of-the-line station wagon continued to be known as the Villager.
 The 144 inline-six engine was dropped, leaving the 170 as the base engine.
 The 260 V8 was available at the beginning of the production run, with the new 289 being available mid-year.
 Due to the success of the full-sized Ford and Mercury "fastback" roofline introduced in mid-1963, the Falcon and Comet two-door hardtops got a similar roofline with sharper corners.

-For 1964, Ford produced about 50 ultra-high performance, lightweight Comet Cyclones, equipped with their racing two-carburetor 427 engine, similar to the related Ford Thunderbolt.
+For 1964, Ford produced about 50 high performance, lightweight Comet Cyclones, equipped with their racing two-carburetor 427 engine, similar to the related Ford Thunderbolt.
 To avoid competing with each other, the Thunderbolts ran in Super Stock on 7 in tires, but the Cyclones were modified to run in A/FX on 10 in tires, where they were as dominant as the Thunderbolts were in Super Stock.
 Drivers included Ronnie Sox, Don Nicholson, and Wild Bill Shrewsberry in conjunction with Jack Chrisman.
 Shrewsberry still owns his original 427 Comet in Caliente trim.